hmrc/self-assessment-api/public/api/conf/2.0/docs/tax-calculation.md

 * trigger a tax calculation
 * retrieve the result of a previously performed tax calculation
+* retrieve the validation messages associated with a tax calculation

-If the tax calculation is successfully triggered, the response location header includes calculationId.
-Use the calculationId to retrieve the tax calculation.
+If the tax calculation is successfully triggered, the response _location_ header includes _calculationId_.
+Use the _calculationId_ to retrieve the tax calculation.

+When retrieving a tax calculation returns the HTTP response code 204, the calculation is still in progress and needs to be retrieved again when the `etaSeconds` have elapsed.